 7. Doctors rounds

-Some doctors made rounds… and sometimes they stay in nurse’s station, asking too many questions and making too many orders.
+Some doctors made rounds… and sometimes they stay in the nurse’s station, asking too many questions and making too many orders.
 And sometimes, just carrying-out a page or two takes about half an hour to do so.

 8. Nurses notes

 How can you concentrate caring when your nurse’s notes are calling out for you on the table?